A&W Cream Soda: Marketing

-In 1991, A&W had its most popular cream soda campaign.
-They produced a summer advertisement with Snoopy and Woodstock displayed on the entire can.
-Snoopy and Woodstock are characters from the Peanuts Gang comic strips written by Charles M. Schulz.
+In the summer of 1991, A&W launched its most popular cream soda advertising campaign, cans with Snoopy and Woodstock, characters from the Peanuts comic strip created by Charles M. Schulz.
 Snoopy can be seen playing baseball, having a cookout, lifting weights, surfing, walking the beach, riding a bike, jumping hurdles, and listening to music.
-These cans were very popular among buyers.
-These images can be seen on regular A&W cream soda as well as Diet A&W cream soda cans.
+These cans were very popular with consumers and collectors of Peanuts memorabilia.
+The images were used on regular A&W cream soda as well as Diet A&W cream soda cans.

-Coca-Cola's first polar bear print advertisement made its debut in France in 1922, and for the next 70 years, polar bears appeared sporadically in print advertising.
+Coca-Cola's first polar bear print advertisement made its debut in 1922, and for the next 70 years, polar bears appeared sporadically in print advertising.
 A&W, the leading root beer marketer, filmed their own commercial using polar bears in the summer of 1992.
 In that commercial, a real polar bear is seen in contrast to a mechanical polar bear that is ice-skating in a fancy skirt.
 The commercial used the polar bears to distinguish a difference between regular A&W cream soda and sparkling A&W cream soda.
 They use the real bear yawning to embody the regular cream soda, and they use the ice-skating polar bear to represent the sparkling cream soda.
 The polar bears are used as a marketing technique to appeal to a large audience.
 "They are white, which is the color of innocence, even though in this case it's 800 pounds of skin-ripping innocence," Mr. Gilbert said.